elisses/rsschool-cv/cv.md

 [Codewars](https://www.codewars.com/users/fernandalisses/)

-I don't have  a lot experince with frontend.
+I did some projects in my spare time to get experience.
+I put these projects on my github.
 I have motivation to program and all dedication in colaborated with good codes, solving problems and suporting the team.

 ### Education